RPG-Paper-Maker/Documentation/docs/basics/objects-and-events.md

 ![Screenshot](img/object-map.png)

 * `Name`: Choose a name for your objects.
 This can help later if you want to execute actions on this object externally.
+* `Only one event per frame`: We will see what are events, if checked the object will have only one reaction per frame and not several in the same time.
 * `Model`: Choose a model for this object.
 We will see later how to configure models.

 ### Events